apache/incubator-retired-pirk/for_users.md

 ## System Requirements

-Pirk requires JDK 1.7 (or greater).
+Pirk requires JDK 1.8.
 The remaining system requirements depend on the platform chosen for the Querier and Responder.

 ## Target Data